fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 - No pending or successful payment exists for the same order.
 - The order is not marked as failed due to payment failure and remains submitted.

-> **A note on timing:** As per settlement TATs, eNACH mandate debits happen on day T. If a debit fails on day T, the earliest a retry can be attempted is once the failure is confirmed, which may mean the retry effectively falls on T+1.
+As per settlement TATs, eNACH mandate debits happen on day T. If a debit fails on day T, the earliest a retry can be attempted is once the failure is confirmed, which may mean the retry effectively falls on T+1.
 Factor this into how you communicate retry timelines to investors.

-> **A note on consecutive installment failures:** As per SEBI guidelines, systematic purchase plans are subject to auto-cancellation if consecutive installments fail beyond a threshold: 3 consecutive failures for daily, weekly, fortnightly, and monthly frequencies, and 2 for quarterly, half-yearly, and yearly frequencies.
+ As per SEBI guidelines, systematic purchase plans are subject to auto-cancellation if consecutive installments fail beyond a threshold: 3 consecutive failures for daily, weekly, fortnightly, and monthly frequencies, and 2 for quarterly, half-yearly, and yearly frequencies.

 #### Flow